-After completing this course, a student should be able to:
+Upon successful completion of this course, students should be able to:

 - 1. Understand the contemporary financial market and issues - 2.
 Understand key theories and concepts of international finance - 3.
 Critically analyze and interprets financial data and information - 4.
 Analyze financial risks and develop strategies for businesses operating in the global environment - 5.
 Analyze, interpret and communicate financial data and information in a professional environment